k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 # LU Hierarchy and Linking Populations

 ## Table Population Links Overview
-An LU schema structure displays a hierarchical representation of the data related to the Root Table.
+An LU schema structure displays a hierarchical presentation of the data related to the Root Table.
 Parent-child links in LU tables are created via their Table Population objects :
-* Each LU table can have one or several Table Population objects and each Table Population object, except the Table Population object of the Root LU table, must be linked to a parent table via its [input arguments](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#what-are-the-table-populations-input-arguments).
+* Each LU table can have one or several Table Population objects.
+Each such object - except the Table Population object of the Root LU table - should be linked to a parent table via its [input arguments](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md#what-are-the-table-populations-input-arguments).

 * Each Table Population object can be linked to a different parent LU table.

-  **For example:** an ADDRESS LU table is populated by two populations:
+  **For instance:** an ADDRESS LU table is populated with two populations:

   * Population 1, populates the customer’s billing address.
-It is linked to the CUSTOMER table and selects source address records that belong to the CUSTOMER_ID.
+It is linked to the CUSTOMER table and selects the source address records belonging to the CUSTOMER_ID.

     <studio>